dlsmallw/J-Initiative-Web-Scraper/web-scraping-electron-app/notes.md

 Delete this file once 168 and 169 are complete

 Things that might need updating:
 For each in the list, run the following checks: if installed, compare versions.
 If downloaded version < package.json version, run update code.

-1. Label Studio.
-Version: 1.13.1 (?)
-to update: pip install -U label-studio
+Output results to a text file for the electron app to read.

-2. pip
+1. pip
 Version: 24.2 (?)
-to update: python -m pip install --upgrade pip
+to check version: pip --version to update: python -m pip install --upgrade pip
 alternative: py -m pip install --upgrade pip

+2. Label Studio.
+Version: 1.13.1 (?)
+to check version: label-studio version to update: pip install -U label-studio

 3. Electron forge
 Version: 7.5.0